Wootric/slate/source/includes/_install_js_spa_intro.md

 angular.module('wootricAngularApp')
 .factory('wootricFactory', function () {
 window.wootricSettings = {
     email: 'nps@example.com',// TODO: Required to uniquely identify a user.
-It can be any unique value other than email.
+Email is recommended but this can be any unique identifier.
     created_at: 1234567890, // TODO: The current logged in user's sign-up date as a 10 digit Unix timestamp.
     account_token: 'NPS-xxxxxxx' // This is your unique account token.
   };